AllenCellModeling/CVAE_testbed/README.rst

         :alt: Codecov Status

-A research testbed on conditional variational autoencoders using Gaussian distributions as an input
+A research testbed on conditional variational autoencoders using Gaussian distributions as an input.

 * Free software: Allen Institute Software License